Finding a Bilingual Trauma Therapist

 Trauma Therapy Approaches: EMDR, IFS, and CPT

-In trauma therapy, the most commonly used evidence-based methods include Eye Movement Desensitization and Reprocessing (EMDR), Internal Family Systems (IFS), and Cognitive Processing Therapy (CPT).
+In trauma therapy, the most commonly used evidence-based methods include Eye Movement Desensitization and Reprocessing (EMDR), Internal Family Systems (IFS), Cognitive Processing Therapy (CPT), Somatic Experiencing (SE), and Narrative Exposure Therapy (NET).
 While each approach is effective, they function differently.

 EMDR focuses on helping the brain process traumatic memories using guided eye movements or bilateral stimulation.
 This can reduce the emotional impact of trauma memories and help clients develop healthier self-beliefs.